Elgg/Elgg/docs/design/database.rst

 You can alter the user experience via the traditional means of extending plugins or completely replace the Groups plugin with your own.

-Because ``ElggGroup`` can be subtyped like all other ElggEntities, you can have multiple types of groups running on the same site.

 Writing a group-aware plugin
 ----------------------------